 How strong is your digestive fire?

-Here are the vital conditions you need to know for the healthy stomach in Ayurvedic Medicine
+Here are some vital conditions you need to know for keeping a healthy stomach in Ayurvedic Medicine

 Ayurvedic Medicine uses the term of Agni to describe the digestive function.